zhaocai/GoldenView.Vim/README.md

 The initial motive for [GoldenView][GoldenView] comes from the frustration of using other vim plugins to autoresize split windows.
 The idea is deadly simple and very useful: **resize the focused window to a proper size.** However, in practice, many hiccups makes **autoresizing** not a smooth experience.
-Below are a list of issues I am trying to solve:
+Below are a list of issues [GoldenView][GoldenView] attempts to solve:

 First and the most important one, autoresizing should play nicely with existing plugins like `tagbar`, `vimfiler`, `unite`, `VOoM`, `quickfix`, `undotree`, `gundo`, etc. These windows should manage there own window size.